 - Eclipse of the sun and the moon.

 - Predicting the natural phenomena.

 - The poem, Inji kombo toru beleke: the fisherman is angry.

 Fishers are not Afraid of Rainfall

-As the rains pour down heavily, schools of fishes disappear from the creeks, rivers, and seas, and buried themselves at the bottom of the sea bed.
+As the rains pour down heavily, schools of fish disappear from the creeks, rivers, and seas, and buried themselves at the bottom of the sea bed.
 But for the crop farmer, the earth generously opens its mouth and received the rains for the seeds, and propagated stems to germinate.
-The crops grow and yields flowers, seeds, crops, and fruits for mankind.
+The crops grow and yield flowers, seeds, crops, and fruits for mankind.

-Seriously, the thing is that if the rainfall is calm, fishes will be teaming.
+Seriously, the thing is that if the rainfall is calm, fish will be teaming.
 So it's to be on the sea and harvest them.
-I have during a peaceful weather go fishing and returned with a very good catch of sadines and mullets.
+I have during peaceful weather go fishing and returned with a very good catch of sardines and mullets.
 I also fish for Tilapia.

 'A storm is any disturbed state of an environment or in an astronomical body's atmosphere especially affecting its surface, and strongly implying severe weather.
 It may be marked by significant disruptions to normal conditions such as strong wind, tornadoes, hail, thunder and lightning (a thunderstorm), heavy precipitation (rainstorm), heavy freezing rain (ice storm), strong winds (tropical cyclone),